Chalwk77/JDA-Blank-Template/README.md

 # JDA-Blank-Template
 A blank JDA template for convenience.

-> Includes a `pom.xml` file with the latest JDA version and the `org.json` dependency.

 Features:
 - [x] A blank template for JDA
 - [x] A `pom.xml` file with the latest JDA version and the `org.json` dependency